CodeYourFuture/Module-Onboarding/Wireframe/README.md

 Using the provided wireframe and resources, write a new webpage explaining:

-1. What is the purpose of a README file?
+* What is the purpose of a README file?

+        A README is a text file that introduces and explains a project.
+        It contains information that is commonly required to understand what the project is about.
-1. What is the purpose of a wireframe?
+* What is the purpose of a wireframe?

+          A wireframe is the skeleton of your digital project.
+          Think of it as the foundation for your website, app, or dashboard.
+           It focuses on layout, and content placement—not on colors, fonts, or any visual polish.
-1. What is a branch in Git?
+ * What is a branch in Git?
+In Git, a branch is like a separate workspace where you can make changes and
+          try new ideas without affecting the main project.
+          Think of it as a "parallel universe" for your code.

 There are some provided HTML and CSS files you can use to get started.
 You can use these files as a starting point or create your own files from scratch.
 You _must_ modify the HTML and CSS files to meet the acceptance criteria and you must check this criteria yourself before you submit your work.